honeycombio/academy-instrumentation-nodejs/README.md

 If you don't have an API key handy, here is the [documentation](https://docs.honeycomb.io/get-started/configure/environments/manage-api-keys/#create-api-key).

 If you want more stepping-through of how to get an API key, there are instructions for this in [Observaquiz](https://quiz.honeydemo.io); type in a name to get to the second page.

-### GitPod setup

-Go to [Gitpod](https://honeycombio-academyinst-i0cuptb35ss.ws-us110.gitpod.io/) to open the repository.

-Confirm the workspace creation.
-You can work in the browser with VS Code Browser or in your local code editor.

-### Codespaces setup

-Open the repository on GitHub.
-Open the `<> Code` dropdown down menu.

-Select the `Codespaces` tab.
-Create a codespace on main.

 ### Run the app